Intimacy

 2. Reassess Your Masturbation Habits

 Loosen your grip, slow down, try different stimulation patterns.
 Getting accustomed to stimulation intensity closer to partnered sex lowers the barrier to ejaculation.
 If there is dependence on pornography, practice masturbating without visual stimulation.
+Specifically, gradually reducing grip strength once per week is considered an approachable method.

 3. Focus on Sensation

 Instead of making ejaculation a "goal," direct your attention to bodily sensations.
 Applying mindfulness techniques to sex - focusing on "what am I feeling right now" - frees you from performance anxiety.
 The sensate focus technique used in sex therapy is a step-by-step approach designed specifically for this purpose.
-(Books on sex therapy are also helpful)
+Books on sex therapy are also helpful

 4. Consult a Professional